-The Bundt Cake—
+The Bundt Cake—Then and Now

 An inspirational American success story, Nordic Ware was founded in 1946 by a determined wife, Dotty Dalquist, and her resourceful husband Dave, newly back from the second world war.
 With only $500 in their pockets, a few good ideas and a desire to create a business of their own, a humble kitchenware company was launched from the basement of their home in Minneapolis.
 In the beginning, Nordic Ware’s product line was only a handful of items, all of which were specialty Scandinavian ethnic cookware products—the Rosette iron, Krumkake iron, Platte Panne pan, and the Æbelskiver pan.
 Nordic Ware is still family-owned and operated, with three generations involved in the business, and remains a prominent and innovative Minnesota figurehead, based in St. Louis Park.